-- 2. This Prudential Standard applies to all 'APRA-regulated institutions', defined as: - (a) ADIs, including foreign ADIs, and authorised banking NOHCs; - (b) general insurers, including Category C insurers, and authorised insurance NOHCs; - (c) life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and registered life NOHCs; and - (d) Heads of groups.1 - 3.
+- 2. This Prudential Standard applies to all 'APRA-regulated institutions' defined as: - (a) all authorised deposit-taking institutions (ADIs), including foreign ADIs, and non-operating holding companies authorised under the Banking Act (authorised banking NOHCs); - (b) all general insurers, including Category C insurers, non-operating holding companies authorised under the Insurance Act (authorised insurance NOHCs) and parent entities of Level 2 insurance groups; and - (c) all life companies, including friendly societies and eligible foreign life insurance companies (EFLICs), and non-operating holding companies registered under the Life Insurance Act (registered life NOHCs.) - 3.
 All APRA-regulated institutions have to comply with this Prudential Standard in its entirety, unless otherwise expressly indicated.
 The obligations imposed by this Prudential Standard on, or in relation to, a foreign ADI, a Category C insurer or an EFLIC apply only in relation to the Australian branch operations of that institution. - 4.
-A requirement that is expressed as applying to the Head of a group is to be read as requiring the Head of a group to ensure that the requirement is applied appropriately throughout the group.2 - 5.
-Nothing in this Prudential Standard prevents an APRA-regulated institution from adopting and applying a policy used by a related body corporate3,
+Where an APRA-regulated institution is the 'Head of a group', it must comply with a requirement of this Prudential Standard: - (a) in its capacity as an APRA-regulated institution; - (b) by ensuring that the requirement is applied appropriately throughout the group, including in relation to institutions that are not APRA-regulated; and - (c) on a group basis.